 - Or any other equivalent (see details of international qualifications)

-Candidates are expected to have Physics and Mathematics to A-level, Advanced Higher, or Higher Level in the IB or another equivalent.
+Candidates are expected to have Physics and Mathematics to A-level, Advanced Higher, Higher Level in the IB or another equivalent.
 The inclusion of a Maths Mechanics module would also be highly recommended.
 Further Mathematics and an arts subject can be helpful to candidates in completing this course, although they are not required for admission.

 All candidates must also take the Physics Aptitude Test as as part of their application.
 Please see how to apply for further details.